Advanced linear algebra: 1c. Geometry, analysis

 Switching topics now, no discussion about matrices and linear algebra would be complete without a word on multivariable calculus, and all the matrices appearing there.
 In fact, and you might already know this, this is more or less how matrices and linear algebra appeared, in our human mathematics, according to the following scheme:

-But probably too much talking, let us get to work, study the functions of several variables, and see where this study gets us into.
-And, as a first result here, which is something fundamental, getting us precisely into matrices and linear algebra, we have:
+But probably enough talking, let us get to work, study the functions of several variables, and see where this study gets us into.
+As a first result here, which is something fundamental, getting us precisely into matrices and linear algebra, we have: